jbaudanza/project-packets/hello_world.md

 First, download and install Chrome Web Browser from here: https://www.google.com/intl/en/chrome/browser/.

 If you have a text editor of choice, feel free to use it.
 If not, we recommend the Slim Text Chrome Application, which you can get here: http://slimtext.org/.
+(NOTE: Along with syntax highlighting, Slim Text will also match parentheses and brackets for you.)

 In the rest of this packet, we will provide you with the necessary text files for your first Chrome extensions.

-Create a folder on your computer called hello_world.
-For each of these files, create a new file in your text editor.
-To do this in Slimtext, first open the application by clicking the green-S icon in the top right of your Chrome Browser.
-Navigate to the folder you created by clicking through the files on the left and directories above.
-Then open a new file by clicking the page-with-a-corner-folded-down icon, the left-most icon at the top right.
+1. Create a folder on your computer called hello_world.
+2. For each of the files below, create a new file in your text editor.
+3. To do this in Slimtext, first open the application by clicking the green-S icon in the top right of your Chrome Browser.
+4. Navigate to the folder you created by clicking through the files on the left and directories above.
+5. Then open a new file by clicking the page-with-a-corner-folded-down icon, the left-most icon at the top right.

 Be sure to name the files as they appear below.
-Rember to save your files (NOTE: an asterisk by the file name means your changes have not been saved.)!
+Rember to save your files (NOTE: an asterisk by the file name means your changes have not been saved)!

 ## Source Files